theaquamarine/examclock/README.md

-A clock/display for UK examinations, aimed to meet JCQ rules.
+A clock/display for examinations, aimed to meet JCQ rules.

 ![Screenshot](examclock.png)